-Welcome to the 2017 ICSC Sales Management Case Competition.
+Welcome to the 2018 ICSC Sales Management Case Competition.
 The case competition is the only one of its kind, focusing specifically on issues related to managing a professional sales force.
-The 2017 case competition is the largest yet, featuring case teams from 60 different universities.
-This year’s competition will center on Citrix Systems, Inc., a leading provider of systems to deliver apps and data to mobile devices in a secure environment.
+The 2018 case competition is the largest yet, featuring case teams from 50 different universities.
+This year’s competition will center on Cardinal Health a leading provider of of medical supplies and instrumentation.

-Please keep in mind that Citrix Systems is a real company but the issues to be addressed in the case have been created solely for the case competition.
+Please keep in mind that Cardinal Health is a real company but the issues to be addressed in the case have been created solely for the case competition.

 While the actual case won’t be handed out until the competition, it might be helpful to know that past years’ cases have focused on some of the following issues: